© Taisuke Sato

 One that’s right out your front door

-Close to Home is an online community for photography enthusiasts to share their photos, improve their skills, and look at their surroundings in a new light.
+Close to Home is an online community for photography enthusiasts from around the world to get to know each other, share their work, and find inspiration.

 "This site feels like a treasure chest with riches and surprises of all kinds.
 James, I appreciate how you continually fuel us, expand our thinking, and propel our craft forward. "